Bianca-Slavov/recipe-website/README.md

 ## Usage of the website

 - Search by ingredients or recipes in the search bar then hit enter, you will get to see all the results for your entered keyword
-- (Still in progress) Click on the button of a specific recipe to see the specifications (ingredients, preparation, video) of that meal
+- Click on the button of a specific recipe to see the specifications (ingredients, preparation, video) of that meal

 ## Architectural decisions